tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

   prereleaseSuffix: issue123
 ```

-The full dockerimage is set together to "tmforumodacanvas/compcrdwebhook:0.6.3-issue123".
+The full dockerimage is put together as "tmforumodacanvas/compcrdwebhook:0.6.3-issue123".

 If there is no prereleaseSuffix, the seperator "-" is ommitted: